Table of Contents

 - They are conical or central type volcanic landforms.

-- Along with andesitic lava, large quantities of pyroclastic material and ashes find their way to the ground.
+- Along with andesitic lava, large quantities of pyroclastic material and ashes find their way to the surface.

-- Andesitic lava along with pyroclastic material accumulates in the vicinity of the vent openings leading to formation of layers, and this makes the mounts appear as composite volcanoes.
+- Andesitic lava along with pyroclastic material accumulates in the vicinity of the vent openings leading to the formation of layers, and this makes the mounts appear as a composite volcano or a stratovolcano (divided into layers).

 - The highest and most common volcanoes have composite cones.